bjackman/bjackman.github.io/README.md

 TODOs after `hugo import`ing from old Jekyll version:

-- [ ] Figure out why I can't see any pages
+- [x] Figure out why I can't see any pages
+- [ ] Add a list to the homepage
 - [ ] Bring back my fancy old 404 page
 - [ ] Look through deleted files and figure out if anything important was lost: